-Given that the aim of this study is to provide insight into the robustness of various semi-supervised models, we compare them by evaluating the average, $5\Th$ percentile, and $95\Th$ percentile of the AUC scores based on the accuracy of the assigned pseudo labels on the unlabeled samples and assess the impact of incorporating the assigned pseudo labels on the accuracy of a generalizable model in predicting the labels of validation samples.
+Given that the aim of this study is to provide insight into the robustness of various semi-supervised models, we compare them by evaluating the average, $5\Th$ percentile, and $95\Th$ percentile of the AUC scores based on the accuracy of the assigned pseudo-labels on the unlabeled samples and assess the impact of incorporating the assigned pseudo-labels on the accuracy of a generalizable model in predicting the labels of validation samples.
 We use the $5\Th$ percentile of the AUC scores as our primary target performance metric for robustness, as it provides a (nearly) worst-case metric across different selections of the initial labeled and unlabeld samples.
 That is, if a method yields a high $5\Th$ percentile performance, then it is likely to lead to accurate results, even if the initial set of labeled and unlabeled samples are unfavorable.
 Within this setting, to ensure a fair comparison among various inductive and transductive semi-supervised approaches, we consider two distinct approaches: \begin{itemize} \item \textbf{Approach 1 (Inductive semi-supervised setting): } \\ $\mathcal{F}_{1} \in \{\text{SVMR, SVML, GB, DT, $K$NN}\}$ represents the base classifier utilized in self-training for pseudo-labeling, and the same type of classifier will be used as $\mathcal{F}_{2}$. \item \textbf{Approach 2 (Transductive semi-supervised setting): } \\ $\mathcal{F}_{1} \in \{\text{TSVM, LS}\}$ represents a semi-supervised method used for pseudo-labeling, and $\mathcal{F}_{2} \in \{\text{SVMR}, \text{SVML}, \text{GB},$\\$ \text{$K$NN}\}$. \end{itemize}